laurasberna/Fitting.jl/README.md

 We use the emcee Monte Carlo sampler to explore the posterior of the combined data and model.
 From the sample we obtain constraints at 1, 2 and 3 sigmas, and compare them with other bounds in the literature.

+For more information, see the notebook PulsarBayesian

 # Acknowledgment

 This project was motivited by ongoing research in collaboration with Diego Blas, Andrea Caputo, Miguel Frias, Paolo Pani and Lijing Shao.
+The ideas detailed here will appear in a future publication.